stt045/parkingproject/README.md

 This is a parking assistant application aimed to help UCSD students more quickly find parking on campus.

-It allows users to view current parking conditions across all parking lots and parking structures on campus in real-time.
+It allows users to view current parking conditions across all parking lots and parking structures on campus.
+The availability is pseudo-generated while we work on collecting parking data from the school.

 Users can enable notifications on a parking area of their choice to recieve updates as to when parking lots are filling up or are full.